Jeunese/jeunese.github.io/docs/docs-as-code.md

 ### Process

-Git is a distributed VSC, which allows technical writers to work offline and to work on the same content in parallel.
+Git is a distributed VCS, which allows technical writers to work offline and to work on the same content in parallel.
 Most modern software projects, including websites for technical documentation, follow a high-level CI process.

 CI checks and validates changes before they're integrated into the main codebase (the project on the remote repo), and that a team can still successfully build the project (the website in our case as technical writers).
 In an ideal CI environment, every change is integrated as it’s developed, with every commit.